DNA Parentage Testing

 There is no cost to the breeder for SNP testing of the sire, dam or foal.
 Dam/Sire SNP testing is supported by the DAFM-HSI National Breeding Services at 100%.

 Foal SNP typing is supported by the DAFM Equine Technical Support fund at 70%, the other 30% is included in the studbook registration fee.

 MS technology is no longer supported by the DAFM and participating sport horse studbooks.
 If a breeder requires a MS test, they will be required to cover the laboratory cost of €31.50 to the registering studbook.
 It is important that stallion SNP samples are submitted if requested to prevent this cost to the breeder.
 If you have already received a request for your stallion hair sample, please return this to the registering studbook as soon as possible.

 How do I know if my mare/stallion was included in the reference library?

 It is not possible for any PIO to predict all potential breeding stallions and mares in the reference library.
-If you are breeding this year and would like to ensure your stallion/mare is on the SNP technology, please fill out the contact form via the Breeder ‘G’ Checker button below.
+If you are breeding this year and would like to ensure your stallion/mare is on the SNP technology, simply log in to IHR online at breeding.horsesportireland.ie and search for the animal.
+The DNA profile (SNP/MS) on file will show on the right-hand side.
 If they are not included in the reference library, the studbook will issue the required sample bags.

 I am breeding from a non-pregnant OR maiden mare; will she be on SNP?

 She may be on the platform if she has foaled in the previous three years OR engaged in previous National Breeding Service schemes.
-Please fill out our contact form via the Breeder ‘G’ Checker button below to make a request.
+Please log in to IHR online and search for the animal and the DNA profile (SNP/MS) on file will show on the right-hand side.
 If they are not included in the reference library, the studbook will issue the required sample bags.

 I am a stallion owner/agent, what do I do?